 Prakash travels the world promoting GM crops on behalf of the U.S. State Department.
 He also serves as the principal investigator of a USAID project “to promote biotechnology awareness in Africa”.
 But he is best known for his AgBioWorld campaign, under whose banner he has sent a stream of petitions and press releases in support of GM crops to international bodies and meetings, as well as to science journals and the media.
 AgBioWorld presents itself as a mainstream science campaign “that has emerged from academic roots and values” but its co-founder and “Deputy President” is Greg Conko of the Competitive Enterprise Institute, whose multi-million dollar budget comes from corporations like Monsanto, Dow Chemical and Exxon/Mobil.
 CEI was among the organisers of the Cancun event where CORE’s Niger Innis handed out awards to the advocates of “lethal eco-imperialism”.
 Conko was also an invited guest at Zoellick’s press conference.

 Conspicuous in its absence from Zoellick’s guest list was the corporation that stood to gain most from the WTO action.
-But when it came to honoring Bush¹s election strategist at CORE’s celebratory dinner at the New York Hilton, Monsanto was certainly no ghost at the feast.
-Hugh Grant – not the actor but the CEO of Monsanto – presided as chairman of the occasion.
-A little black-washing at an MLK event was a PR opportunity too good to pass up, particularly in light of other recent events.
+But when it came to honoring Bush’s election strategist at CORE’s celebratory dinner at the New York Hilton, Monsanto was certainly no ghost at the feast.
+Hugh Grant, the CEO of Monsanto, presided as chairman of the occasion. […]

 Only days before Grant’s appearance, news had broken that his company was to pay $1.5 million in penalties under US anti-bribery laws, for passing $50,000 to a senior Indonesian environmental official in an unsuccessful bid to amend or repeal the requirement for an environmental impact statement on new crop varieties.
 The bribe in question was just the tip of the iceberg: Monsanto has admitted to paying over $700,000 in bribes to more than a hundred officials over a five year period.
 The Monsanto executive in charge of Indonesia at the time the bribery got underway was none other than Hugh Grant.